 - Logging into Tiger

-Once you have been granted access to Tiger, you can log in through the SSH command as seen below.
+Once you have been granted access to Tiger, you can connect by opening an SSH client and using the SSH command as displayed below.
 Use tigercpu for CPU-only usage, and use tigergpu for added GPU support.

 To log into tigercpu (VPN required from off-campus):

 To log into tigergpu (VPN required from off-campus):

 $ ssh <YourNetID>@tigergpu.princeton.edu

 For more on how to SSH, see the Knowledge Base article Secure Shell (SSH): Frequently Asked Questions (FAQ).
 If you have trouble connecting then see our SSH page.